chongduan/chongduan.github.io/_pages/about.md

 I am also representing Pfizer in multiple public-private parternships/consortiums, including:

-  - [FNIH Mucosal Healing in Ulcerative Colitis](https://fnih.org/our-programs/biomarkers-consortium-mucosal-healing-in-uc-definition-treatment-target-and-clinical-endpoints/), a public-private collaborative effort to define the best practice for measuring mucosal healing, including a machine learning method for scoring of mucosal healing that can be used in clinical trials, regulatory approvals, and clinical practice.
+  - [FNIH Mucosal Healing in Ulcerative Colitis](https://fnih.org/our-programs/biomarkers-consortium-mucosal-healing-in-uc-definition-treatment-target-and-clinical-endpoints/), a Biomarker Consortium by the [The Foundation for the National Institutes of Health](https://fnih.org/) to define the best practice for measuring mucosal healing, including a machine learning-based method for scoring of mucosal healing that can be used in clinical trials, regulatory approvals, and clinical practice.
-  - [IHI SYNTHIA](https://www.ihi-synthia.eu/), a public-private partnership funded by the Innovative Health Initiative (IHI) to revolutionize the field of personalized medicine by harnessing the power of synthetic data.
+  - [IHI SYNTHIA](https://www.ihi-synthia.eu/), a public-private partnership funded by the [Innovative Health Initiative](https://www.ihi.europa.eu/) in the EU to revolutionize the field of personalized medicine by harnessing the power of synthetic data.